Deepfake: Example events

+Responses

+Social media platforms

+Chat site Discord has taken action against deepfakes in the past, and has taken a general stance against deepfakes.

+Gfycat began removing all deepfakes from its site on 31 January 2018.

+Reddit banned the r/deepfakes subreddit on 7 February 2018, due to the policy violation of "involuntary pornography".
+That same month, representatives from Twitter stated that they would suspend accounts suspected of posting non-consensual deepfake content.

 In February 2018, Pornhub said that it would ban deepfake videos on its website because it is considered "non consensual content" which violates their terms of service.
 They also stated previously to Mashable that they will take down content flagged as deepfakes.
-Writers from Motherboard from Buzzfeed News reported that searching "deepfakes" on Pornhub still returned multiple recent deepfake videos.
+Writers from Motherboard reported that searching "deepfakes" on Pornhub still returned multiple recent deepfake videos.

-Facebook has previously stated that they would not remove deepfakes from their platforms.
-The videos will instead be flagged as fake by third-parties and then have a lessened priority in user's feeds.
-This response was prompted in June 2019 after a deepfake featuring a 2016 video of Mark Zuckerberg circulated on Facebook and Instagram.